 A newer approach to the treatment of gastric ulcers is the introduction of the proton-pump inhibitors, also referred to as the acid-pump inhibitors.
 This is the “gold standard” for ulcer treatment in humans and promises to be a cure for ulcers in horses.
 The major advantage is this treatment has the same active ingredient, omeprazole, as in human ulcer medication.
 Administered daily, the acid-pump will effectively block the production of gastric acid throughout the 24 hours after administration.
 The only problem that arises with the use of these products is that they have to be taken off these medications prior to competition.
 This increases the risk of the ulcers reoccurring or not healing properly and thus will affect performance.

 For the holistic person several herbs have been used to aid in the treatment of symptoms of ulcers in horses.
 Comfrey leaf, Marshmallow Root, Liquorice, Meadowsweet and Slippery Elm have all show signs of mucilaginous properties, which aid in providing a mucous layer over the stomach lining.
 One thing to point out is that they have not been proven on horses yet.
-However there is research being conducted on the effectiveness of herbs on treating ulcers in horses.
-The results should be published within a few years.
-One thing to remember herbal preparations do not work as quickly as prescription drugs so if you choose an alternative therapy to treat your horse give it time to work.
+Please remember herbal preparations do not work as quickly as prescription drugs so if you choose an alternative therapy to treat your horse give it time to work.
 Also consult your veterinarian with respect to the treatment you are giving your horse as some preparations may negatively interact with other medications you may be treating your horse with.